jameslovallo/ardi/README.md

 You've probably noticed by now that the code samples from the TMDB component refer to a number of other methods, namely `fetchTrending`, `prev` and `next`.

 You can add any number of methods in your component and access them via `this`.
 Custom methods can be used in your template, in lifecycle callbacks, or inside of other methods.
-For examples, you can view the complete code for the [TMDB demo component](/demos/tmdb).
+For examples, you can view the complete code for the <a is="app-link" href="/demos/tmdb">TMDB demo page</a>.

 ## Lifecycle